intentor/adic/README.md

 }
 ```

-**Hint**: on *Adic* the lifetime of your bindings is the lifetime of your containers.
+**Hint:** on *Adic* the lifetime of your bindings is the lifetime of your containers.
 So, you can create as many containers as you want to hold your dependencies.

 3\.
 On the `Init()` method, place any code to start your game.

-**Note**: the idea of this method is to work as an entry point for your game, like a `main()` method on console applications.
+**Note:** the idea of this method is to work as an entry point for your game, like a `main()` method on console applications.

 4\.
 Attach the context root created by you on an empty game object in your scene.